omahs/imx-docs/sdks-core-sdk-golang_versioned_docs/version-0.2.0/additional-info.md

 ### Contract requests

-ImmutableX is built as a ZK-rollup in partnership with StarkWare.
+Immutable X is built as a ZK-rollup in partnership with StarkWare.
 We chose ZK-rollups because it is the only L2 scaling solution that has the same security guarantees as layer 1 Ethereum.
-The upshot of this is that you can mint or trade NFTs on ImmutableX with zero gas costs whilst not compromising on security -- the first true “layer 2” for NFTs on Ethereum.
+The upshot of this is that you can mint or trade NFTs on Immutable X with zero gas costs whilst not compromising on security -- the first true “layer 2” for NFTs on Ethereum.

-The Core SDK provides interfaces for all smart contracts required to interact with the ImmutableX platform.
+The Core SDK provides interfaces for all smart contracts required to interact with the Immutable X platform.

 [See all smart contracts available in the Core SDK](#smart-contract-autogeneration)